Man in dark room playing video game on computer

 As video game development reaches its final stages, it becomes crucial for the developers to test the game thoroughly and identify any bugs.
 Testing and debugging are significant components of the game development process, as players do not want to encounter any frustrating glitches during their initial gameplay.

-Key Skills for a Video Game Developer
+Key Skills for a Game Developer

 Game developers must work to hone a variety of technical skills to succeed in this dynamic field.
 According to Indeed, some game developers' most critical technical skills include animation, programming, and coding.
 However, game developers also must focus on honing soft skills, such as: